matheuslazarin/shutdown-manifesto/index.md

 ## The Shutdown Manifesto

 We are a group of people building and working for Software Companies.
-Over time, we learned to respect those values:
+Over time, we learned to respect:

 **Profitability** over monetization
 **Customers** over users